lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

 that a file was not tampered with, the distributor of the file "signs" the file with a secret key that only they know.
 The distributor then posts the file, the signature, and a public key that is calculated from the private key.
-The downloader then uses the public key and signature to verify the downloaded file.
+A downloader then uses the public key and signature to verify the downloaded file.

 In a secure signature system, it's impossible to determine the private key from the public key.
-Also, the verification process is only successful if the downloaded file was originally signed with the private key, which is only known by the distributor of the file.
+Also, the verification process is successful only if the downloaded file was originally signed with the private key, which is known only by the distributor of the file.
 In other words, in a secure system, it's computationally impossible to forge a valid signature without knowledge of the private key.